andretgomes/scrap/README.md

-# webcrawler
+# Spider Subdomains
-Python Web Crawler in subdomains
+Python Web Crawler in subdomains using Beautiful Soup